 Background 3 Te whakawhiti whakaaro Consultation 3 Overview of submissions 4 How can we better support public participation in government in the future?
 5 How do we engage with New Zealanders in a social media world?
-6 How do we make sure we build the right capability for the Public Service workforce of the future?
-7 How do we continue the innovation created in the Public Service through COVID-19?
-8 How can the Public Service get more joined-up to tackle future and intergenerational problems?
-9
+6 How do we make sure we build the right capability for the Public Service 7 How do we continue the innovation created in the Public Service through COVID-19?
+8 How can the Public Service get more joined-up to tackle future and intergenerational 9